 For the dad who’s addicted to the snooze button

-Writer Lauren Levy says this ’80s-style Braun alarm clock helped her curb her snooze-cycle habits for good.
+Writer Lauren Levy says this ’80s-style Braun alarm clock helped her curb her snooze-cycle habit for good.

 For the dad who’s on the clock